lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: figurelegend

     Figure: Cracked silicon oxide after addition of hydrogen atoms.
+    Some hydroxyl groups can be seen at the interfaces.
     The atoms are colored by their charges.

 .. include:: ../../non-tutorials/accessfile.rst